-Thank you for becoming an Oregon notary public, and welcome to the State of Oregon Notary Public Guide.
+Welcome to the State of Oregon Notary Public Guide.
 This publication describes the duties and responsibilities involved in carrying out your notarial commission.
 It covers laws and rules, Attorney General's opinions, state policy, and common sense guidelines based on broad experience and familiarity with case law.
-Notaries may be held liable for their misconduct in performing notarizations and could be subject to penalties for any misconduct.
-Penalties can be administrative, criminal, or civil.
-In addition, a person injured by a violation of any provision of House Bill 2834 may bring an individual action in an appropriate court to recover actual damages.
-It is important that the duties of a notary public be taken seriously.
-Remember to use care when applying your official stamp or signature to documents presented before you.
-One of the fastest growing areas of litigation in the country is actions against notaries for losses caused by improper notarizations.

 It is your responsibility as a notary public to understand and carry out the laws and administrative rules of the State of Oregon as they relate to notaries.
-Failure to follow these laws could leave you liable to damages and subject to fines and other penalties.
+Failure to follow these laws could leave you liable to recovery of damages and subject to fines and other penalties.
 Familiarity with the Notary Public Guide will reduce that risk.

 No matter how much this guide covers, it will always miss some situation or special need you and your client may encounter.
-When these situations arise, contact the Corporation Division, Notary section.
+When these situations arise, contact the Corporation Division: